fluids-ai/radio_locator/README.md

 # Weather Radio Locator
-A web based app that uses Python to provide lists of AM, FM, Weather Band, and Shortwave radio stations.
+A web based app that provides lists of AM, FM, Weather Band, and Shortwave radio stations.

 # Sources